-Matthew Shepard’s ashes will be interred later this month at Washington National Cathedral at the request of his family.
+Matthew Shepard’s ashes were interred Friday morning at Washington National Cathedral at the request of his family.

 The Casper native, who was gay, was murdered at the age of 21 on the outskirts of Laramie, where he was attending the University of Wyoming.
-Friday is the 20th anniversary of his death, which became a national media event and a defining moment in the equal rights movement.
+Oct.
+12 was the 20th anniversary of his death, which became a national media event and a defining moment in the equal rights movement.

-A public thanksgiving and remembrance service will be held Oct.
-26 at the Washington, D.C., cathedral before the private interment.
-The Right Rev. Mariann Edgar Budde and the Right Rev. Gene Robinson will preside over the service.
+A public thanksgiving and remembrance service was held Friday at the Washington, D.C., cathedral before the private interment.
+The Right Rev. Mariann Edgar Budde and the Right Rev. Gene Robinson presided over the service.
 Robinson, the first openly gay priest to be consecrated an Episcopal bishop, is a friend of the Shepard family and the Matthew Shepard Foundation, the group’s Executive Director Jason Marsden said.

-“We’ve given much thought to Matt’s final resting place, and we found the Washington National Cathedral is an ideal choice, as Matt loved the Episcopal church and felt welcomed by his church in Wyoming,” his mother, Judy Shepard, said in the announcement.
+“We’ve given much thought to Matt’s final resting place, and we found the Washington National Cathedral is an ideal choice, as Matt loved the Episcopal church and felt welcomed by his church in Wyoming,” his mother, Judy Shepard, said in the announcement of the interment.
 “For the past 20 years, we have shared Matt’s story with the world.
 It’s reassuring to know he now will rest in a sacred spot where folks can come to reflect on creating a safer, kinder world.”

-Matthew Shepard was an acolyte in the Episcopal church at St. Mark’s Episcopal Church in Casper, according to Marsden.
+Matthew Shepard was an acolyte at St. Mark’s Episcopal Church in Casper, according to Marsden.
 Shepard’s funeral was held at St. Mark’s.

-“They have not felt that they could find a safe place where his ashes could be interred,” Budde said.
+“They have not felt that they could find a safe place where his ashes could be interred,” Budde said when the interment was announced earlier this month.
 “It’s been 20 years.
 So let’s create a space where his remains can be at rest.”

 There will be a marker and space for remembrances devoted to Shepard at the cathedral.